-SAL Heavy Lift specialises in sea transport of heavy lift and project cargo, and its offshore subsidiary focuses on developing and delivering installation solutions for the oil & gas and renewables sectors.
+SAL Heavy Lift specialises in sea transport of heavy lift and project cargo, and its Marine Projects Department focuses on developing and delivering installation solutions for the oil & gas and renewables sectors.

-Thanks to our more than 30 years’ experience, integrated best practices in HSEQ, highly trained crews and innovative engineering teams, we provide safe, innovative, environmental friendly and reliable transport solutions.
+Thanks to our 40 years’ experience, integrated best practices in HSEQ, highly trained crews and innovative engineering teams, we provide safe, innovative, environmental friendly and reliable transport solutions.

 At SAL Heavy Lift, we operate a global network of our own offices and representatives.
 This enables us to quickly provide excellent solutions to our clients.